-- 8 oz flat, wide rice noodles (can use pre-cut or cut your own from a noodle sheet as shown in the video)
+- 8 oz flat, wide rice noodles (can use pre-cut, cut your own from a noodle sheet as shown in the video, or make your own)

 - 3–4 cloves garlic

 - 1 spur chilies (prik chee fah), cut into chunks, or any mild, red chili peppers (optional)

 - 4 oz protein of choice, cut into bite sized pieces (optional)

 - 5 pc baby corn, cut each one into 3

 - 2 stalks Chinese broccoli, cut into 1–2” pieces

 - 2 Tbsp base stir fry sauce (see recipe below)